shidharthadas/question-your-mentor/README.md

     }
 }
 ```
-Run the project using...
+Run the project using

     python manage.py runserver

-Urls are...
+Urls are

     - http://127.0.0.1:8000/swagger/